 On average, we will spend about thirty per cent of our entire life working.

-Due to this, it’s important that you find something that you love, enjoy or that you are at least passionate about.
+Due to this, it’s important that you find something you love, enjoy or are at least passionate about.

-Lots of individuals who don’t like office jobs usually do extremely well when an opportunity to do non-office jobs arises.
+Lots of individuals who resent office jobs usually do extremely well when an opportunity to do non-office jobs arise.

 However, if you are in this category of people, sticking to an office job for so long might make you feel lonely, depressed or undervalued.